build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ### Deleting IoT Core Rule
 Navigate to the IoT Core Console, select **Message Routing** and **Rules**.
 Select `AssetTrackingRule` and select **Delete**, confirming you wish to delete it.

+## Next Steps
+Now that you've built an asset tracking solution, think about ways to send location information to AWS IoT Core.
+If you're interested in physical asset tracking devices, check out the [AWS Partner Device Catalog](https://devices.amazonaws.com/search?page=1&type=tracker) or if you are interested in setting up a simulated device, check out the [IoT Device Simulator Solution](https://aws.amazon.com/solutions/implementations/iot-device-simulator/) provided by AWS, which has the ability to simulate a moving device.
 ## Conclusion
 Congratulations!
 You just built a simple asset tracking app using AWS Amplify, Amazon Location Service, and AWS IoT Core.
 If you enjoyed this tutorial, found any issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>